Testimony (Stella Parton album)

-About

 Testimony is the seventh studio album by singer Stella Parton.
 This is her third album since signing with Raptor Records.
 Coincidentally, it was released the same year as her older sister, Dolly Parton's Backwoods Barbie.
 It is an inspirational work that includes all original and new songs, highlighting Parton's gifts of the spirit.
 The track, "I Will Arise", was co-written by her son, Timothy C. Rauhoff.

 Track listing

 Tracks written by Parton except where noted.
 The track listing is as follows: